abeeto/project-group14-DATA301/README.md

 The data is mostly quantitative information about houses (value, no of bedrooms, etc), its residents (median age, median income, etc) and its location in relation to different city centres across California or the coast.

-This database's main purpose, according to the owner, is that its great for learning data analysis and machine learning.
+This database's main purpose, according to the owner, is that it's great for learning data analysis and machine learning.

 ## Team Members